 Postdoctoral Fellowship in Clinical Neuropsychology and Brain Imaging Research

 The overarching goal of the fellowship program is preparation for advanced practice in clinical neuropsychology.
 It is our intention to produce outstanding scientist-practitioners who are rigorously trained with a broad-based foundation in assessment, intervention, consultation, and research.
 To achieve these ends, the fellowship involves:

 - Supervised neuropsychological service delivery to a wide range of patient populations.
-Each fellow has a minimum of 2 Geisel School of Medicine at Dartmouth faculty neuropsychology supervisors for individual supervision.
+Each fellow has a minimum of two Geisel School of Medicine at Dartmouth faculty neuropsychology supervisors for individual supervision.
 Additional group supervision provides fellows the opportunity to interact with faculty and interdisciplinary teams.

 - An organized sequence of educational experiences, including seminars and colloquia on clinical neuropsychology, clinical research, and professional development.